Business valuation: Build-up method

-It is important to understand why this capitalization rate for small, privately held companies is significantly higher than the return that an investor might expect to receive from other common types of investments, such as money market accounts, mutual funds, or even real estate.
+This capitalization rate for small, privately held companies is significantly higher than the return that an investor might expect to receive from other common types of investments, such as money market accounts, mutual funds, or even real estate.
 Those investments involve substantially lower levels of risk than an investment in a closely held company.
 Depository accounts are insured by the federal government (up to certain limits); mutual funds are composed of publicly traded stocks, for which risk can be substantially minimized through portfolio diversification.

 Closely held companies, on the other hand, frequently fail for a variety of reasons too numerous to name.
-Examples of the risk can be witnessed in the storefronts on every Main Street in America.
 There are no federal guarantees.
 The risk of investing in a private company cannot be reduced through diversification, and most businesses do not own the type of hard assets that can ensure capital appreciation over time.
 This is why investors demand a much higher return on their investment in closely held businesses; such investments are inherently much more risky.